San Francisco Dog Bite & Animal Attacks Lawyer

 Who’s Responsible if I’m Bitten by an Animal?

 Of course the animal’s owner is typically the primary person responsible.
 Often, though, a significant financial recovery is impossible without insurance.
 Homeowner’s insurance is the typical coverage which applies.
-When the dog owner is a tenant, the landlord might be responsible if he/she knew about the dog’s dangerousness.
+When the dog owner is a tenant, the landlord might be responsible if he/she knew about the dog’s aggressive behavior.

 Also, the local authorities and animal control officers will often investigate the circumstances of an animal attack and take action against the animal and/or its owner.